 Why Rotronic for humidity measurement

 Rotronic, a Swiss instrumentation brand now part of Process Sensing Technologies, is one of the most established names in humidity and temperature measurement.
-Its instruments are widely specified in pharmaceutical manufacturing, food production, data centres, museums, laboratories and building services — anywhere that relative humidity (RH) has a direct bearing on product quality, equipment reliability, or regulatory compliance.
-In Singapore's climate, where ambient RH regularly sits above 70–80%, accurate humidity measurement and control is not a nice-to-have; it is often the difference between a stable process and a costly failure (condensation, mould, corrosion, product degradation).
+Its instruments are widely specified in pharmaceutical manufacturing, food production, data centres, museums, laboratories and building services, anywhere relative humidity (RH) has a direct bearing on product quality, equipment reliability or regulatory compliance.
+In Singapore's climate, where ambient RH regularly sits above 70 to 80%, accurate humidity measurement and control is not a nice-to-have; it is often the difference between a stable process and a costly failure such as condensation, mould, corrosion or product degradation.

 Humidity is also one of the more misunderstood parameters in instrumentation.
-Unlike temperature, which most engineers have an intuitive feel for, relative humidity is a derived value — it depends on both moisture content and temperature, which is part of why cheap sensors drift and why a brand with genuine metrological pedigree matters.
-Rotronic's approach, built around its own HygroClip and HC2 sensing platforms, is specifically engineered to hold calibration stability over time and across the kind of temperature swings a tropical, air-conditioned environment produces daily.
+Unlike temperature, relative humidity is a derived value, depending on both moisture content and temperature, which is part of why cheap sensors drift and why a brand with genuine metrological pedigree matters.
+Rotronic's approach, built around its own HygroClip and HC2 sensing platforms, is engineered to hold calibration stability across the temperature swings a tropical, air-conditioned environment produces daily.

 The Rotronic product range